guitarbeat/k-poppin/README.md

 ## New faster version!

-Updated this recently to avoid long load times.
+I updated this recently to avoid long load times.
 If you remixed this in the past and want to upgrade yours too, read UPGRADE.md

 ## Want to create your own Heardle?